moseswuniche/mista-wus-algo-trader/README.md

         ```
         *   The `TSO_PROCESSES` variable controls the number of cores used by the underlying `optimize.py` script for *each* sequential optimization task.
         *   Use `TSO_APPLY_ATR_FILTER=true` and `TSO_APPLY_SEASONALITY_FILTER=true` Makefile variables.
+        *   Provides a `tqdm` progress bar showing completion status, rate, and ETA for each optimization task.
     *   Configure parameter search ranges, including filters (`atr_*`, `seasonality_*`), risk management (`stop_loss_pct`, etc.), and strategy specifics, in `config/optimize_params.yaml`.
     *   Specify the optimization target using `METRIC=` or `TSO_METRIC=` (Makefile variables) or `--metric` (`OPTIMIZE_ARGS`).
 Choices: `cumulative_profit`, `final_balance`, `sharpe_ratio`, `profit_factor`, `max_drawdown`, `win_rate`.
     *   Use `SAVE_DETAILS=true` or `TSO_SAVE_DETAILS=true` (Makefile variables) or `--save-details` (`OPTIMIZE_ARGS`) to save all tested combinations to a CSV file in `results/optimization/`.